 In April, though, things changed.
 In April, my mother passed away at age 80.
-I know that she wouldn't have begrudged me wanting to search for my birth parents, but I also know she would have been hurt; the one time I said anything about searching back in high school she became upset.
-She wanted me to be happy, but I think she was afraid of having to share me.
+I know that she wouldn't have begrudged me wanting to search for my birth parents, but I also know she would have been hurt; the one time I said anything about searching back in high school she became depressed.
+She wanted me to be happy, but I think she was afraid of having to share me or of losing me.
 No doubt it sounds opportunistic of me to start searching for my birth parents right after my mother died, but that's not exactly how things happened.
 I wasn't even thinking of searching at the time.
 My mother died and I grieved for her, though I was glad that she was finally free of her dementia and at peace with my dad.
 It wasn't an immediate thing, this search.
 One day in August I was cleaning up piles of stuff on my desk when I ran across a clipping of Mom's obituary.
 I started to file it away with my adoption papers and my other genealogy stuff.
 Of course as I did so I had to look through them all again.
 After rereading my adoption papers for maybe the 100th time, I thought to myself "I should try again.
 I'm getting older.
 Medical information could prove useful."
 So after playing with the magic Google I did some research, found some links, and submitted some forms with the requisite fees to the Indiana Department of Health.

 A couple weeks later I got a letter back from someone named Darcy.
 Darcy informed me that I had used an incorrect form and was therefore returning my check.
 She also noted in her letter that if I was interested in continuing my search, she could suggest a couple of options.
 I admit I was intrigued.
 I thought about it for a couple of days, then decided "what the hell" and called Darcy.
 Darcy suggested that I register with the state's adoption database because if my birth parents were likewise registered then the database would find the match and I could then get a copy of my original birth certificate.
 She also told me that another option would be to hire a Confidential Intermediary (CI) who could be appointed by the court to research my case and make initial contact with any living birth parents.
 It seemed unfathomable to me that some 47 years after my birth I might finally be able to discover something about my origins; I found the prospect both frightening and exciting.
 I followed Darcy's advice and immediately registered with the Adoption Registry and Database.
 In a follow-up letter thanking me for registering with the database, Darcy also sent the names of several available CIs in case I chose to pursue the matter further.
 So back to Google I went, letter and names in hand.
 Next thing I knew I was looking at the Facebook page of a woman named Jill who worked as a CI for an law firm in Indy which focuses exclusively on adoptions and adoption law.
 The whole thing seemed entirely too easy.

 A few days later I neverously called Jill.
 She told me how everything worked and how much it cost.
 For $500 plus court costs I could potentially find out something about my birth parents--an amazing thought after all these years.
-The cost seemed more than reasonable compared to that of hiring a private detective, with the added benefit that Jill could personally access the courts.
+The cost seemed reasonable compared to that of hiring a private detective, with the added benefit that Jill could personally access the court records.
 I gave Jill all the information I had regarding the adoption and she filed a petition with the court to be made my CI, warning me that it would take around a month to be processed.
 I sent off my fees and proceeded to wait.
 In October I got a call that Jill had been officially appointed and could begin searching on my behalf.
 Jill told me that if my birth mother was deceased (as well she might be considering my age, never mind hers), then both my original birth certificate and hers would be released to me.
 A part of me almost hoped that would be the case; not to be all macabre, but it seemed to me at the time that it might be easier under those circumstances because I could get the information I craved without having to potentially deal with awkward situations...I didn't want to rock anybody's boat.
 Of course, that was before I met my birth mother.
 Everything was just happening so quickly.
 But I tried not to think about it.
 I told Jill that my primary objective was to get information and that while I was not necessarily opposed to any relationship that came out of this, it was also not the main goal.
 She told me she was happy that I was "managing my expectations."
 Good Ginger.
 Gooooooood Ginger.

 Two months went by.
 I kept busy.
 I knew it would probably take awhile to discover anything, so I wasn't too concerned by time passing.
 Then earlier this month it occurred to me that I hadn't heard from Jill since her appointment as my CI, so I shot her a quick email to check in and ask if there'd been any progress.
 I didn't want to be pushy but figured I should remind her I was still out here waiting patiently.
 She called the next morning to say that she was "so close."
 My heart skipped a beat.
-Jill said she knew who all my birth mother was, who her brothers were, and everything about her and was trying to make contact but had been unsuccessful so far.
+Jill said she knew who my birth mother was, who her brothers were, and everything about her and was trying to make contact but had been unsuccessful so far.
 Talk about dangling a carrot in front of someone's face.
 She said she was glad I had called because it gave her the impetus to push a little harder by trying to send a certified letter, etc., etc. Okay.
 Whatever.
 Excuse me while I go twitch in a corner for several hours.

 The next morning I was in my room working out.
 As I sat on the floor stretching, my phone buzzed with a message from Jill to call her because "I have good news."
 With my hand shaking a little, I called her back and was told "I FOUND her.
 And she's HAPPY."
 I sat there, stunned, not quite sure what to say or feel.
-Jill, meanwhile, was positively giddy with excitement because, apparently, she "loves it when they're happy and not slamming doors in my face."
-Well, who could blame her, really.
+Jill, meanwhile, was positively giddy with excitement because she "loves it when they're happy and not slamming doors in my face."
+Well, who could blame her, really?
 Jill told me I'd need to send her an email, as would my birth mother, stating that it was okay to release personal information.
 I agreed to send one immediately and off Jill ran off to see about getting a court date so she could get records released.
 I was flabbergasted.
 Later that night Jill called again to inform me that there had been an "interesting development."
 I couldn't even imagine.
 This was all becoming quite a roller coaster ride.
-Turns out she called the family of the person she thinks is my birth father (I gather he has a common name so it's not 100% sure) only to discover that he was dead and that his daughter was more than a little freaked at the possibility her dad may have fathered an unknown child.
+Turns out she called the family of the person she thinks is my birth father (I gather he has a common name so it was not 100% sure) only to discover that he was dead and that his daughter was more than a little freaked at the possibility her dad may have fathered an unknown child.
 Jill asked what she wanted me to do, as though I had the first clue.
 Let's face it--it's not every day someone asks whether or not you want to strong arm a potential sibling.
 We decided to back off on the birth father search for a bit and see what happened with my birth mother, thinking perhaps more information would eventually surface as she and I chatted, after which I could decide how and if to continue pursuing my birth father.
 Besides, it seemed only fair to give the girl time to process the possibility of a half-sister; after all, I certainly didn't want to traumatize anyone because of my search.
 That was never my intention.
 Everything was becoming real (with a capital R) at breakneck speed.